-Fast charge it: If you have a 29W, 61W or 87W USB Type-C power adapter for a MacBook, you can plug in your iPhone XS using a Type-C to Lightning cable and watch it charge really quickly.
-Up to 50 per cent in in 30 minutes.
+Fast charge it: If you have a 29W, 61W or 87W USB Type-C power adapter for a MacBook, you can plug in your iPhone XR using a Type-C to Lightning cable and watch it charge really quickly.
+You'll get up to 50 per cent battery in 30 minutes.

 iPhone XR: Keyboard tips

-Go one-handed: iOS 12's QuickType keyboard lets you type one-handed, which is great on the bigger devices like the iPhone XR and XS Max.
+Go one-handed: The QuickType keyboard lets you type one-handed, which is great on the bigger devices like the iPhone XR.
 Press and hold the emoji or globe icon and then keyboard settings.
 Select either the left or right sided keyboard.
 It shrinks the keyboard and moves it to one side of the display.
 Go back to full size by tapping the little arrow.

 Use your keyboard as a trackpad: Previously with 3D Touch displays you use the keyboard area as a trackpad to move the cursor on screen.
-You still can, but it works a little differently here.
+You still can, but it works a little differently with the iPhone XR's Haptic Touch.
 Instead of force pressing anywhere on the keyboard, press and hold on the spacebar instead.

 Face ID tips